 At the end of the four-year cycle pupils transfer into the Lycée.

-NEW!
-We now offer collège weekly classes every Wednesday afternoon between 1.15 and 3.45 pm at collège Victor Hugo.
+STARTING SEPTEMBER 2023 !
+We will offer collège weekly classes for 6ème, 5ème and 4ème every Wednesday afternoon between 1.15 and 3.45 pm at Collège Victor Hugo.

-In 6ème, students get to know each other and familiarise themselves with the demands of studying English in a secondary school through a range of subjects and topics.
+In 6ème and 5ème, students get to know each other and familiarise themselves with the demands of studying English in a secondary school through a range of subjects and topics.

 The aim of this scheme is to help students maintain and develop their level of fluency in English if they cannot or do not wish to attend the collège International Section.
 If you are interested, fill out our inquiry form at the bottom of the page.

 The Lycée has a capacity of 1500 students which means some 13 form classes operate across each year group.
 The British Section makes up a total of 160 students, five English teachers and four History/Geography teachers across Collège and Lycée.

 The programme of work is similar to that of schools in England and based upon the English National Curriculum until the age of sixteen.
 All English-speaking pupils may join the scheme however, regardless of nationality.